prrao87/fine-grained-sentiment/README.md

 ## Training the Classifiers

-The training of the linear models (Logistic Regression and SVM) are done during runtime of the classifier (next step) since it requires very little tuning.
+The training of the linear models (Logistic Regression and SVM) are done during runtime of the classifier (next step) since they run very fast on this small dataset.
 To train the methods that rely on word/string embeddings, however, we use separate scripts to help more easily tune the hyperparameters.

 Training code for the models is provided in the `training` directory.